open-telemetry/oteps/text/trace/0170-sampling-probability.md

 collected.
 When sampling is applied to reduce Tracer overhead, there is generally an expectation that complete traces will still be produced.
-Sampling techniques that lower Tracer overhead and produce complete traces are known as _Head-based trace sampling_ techniques.
+Sampling techniques that lower Tracer overhead and produce complete traces are known as _Parent-based trace sampling_ techniques.

 The decision to produce and collect a sample trace has to be made when the root span starts, to avoid incomplete traces.
 Then, assuming